How to Install Docker on Ubuntu 24.04 or 22.04

 This command disables the Docker service from starting on the system boot.

-Step 5: Docker Configuration Setup
+Rundown of Docker Configuration Setup on Ubuntu

 sudo useradd -m dockeruser

-sudo usermod -aG docker joshua
+sudo usermod -aG docker

 docker ps